 Craving pasta but don’t really feel like cooking?!
 This instant pot pasta is a virtually hands off recipe made with pantry staple ingredients.
-It’s perfectly spicy, full of flavor and incredibly easy to make.
+It’s perfectly spicy, full of flavor, vegan and incredibly easy to make.

 Despite being a food blogger, cooking elaborate meals just hasn’t been at the top of my list of things I want to do, nor it is really accessible right now.